thiagovmdon/EStreams/code/readme.txt

 Observations:
 The codes are divided into two folders:
 - gee: extraction of some landscape attributes data directly from the platform Google Earth Engine.
-- python: extraction and aggregation codes written in python.
+- python: extraction, aggregation and preliminary analysis codes written in python.